 A client's file is initiated on the date that the referral form is received.
 The file consists of the referral form, applicable SPTC forms, signed permission forms or releases, a contact log sheet specifying the nature and time of any client contact, a report of the intake interview(s), any information forwarded by other agencies along with signed releases for that information, session contact notes from each client session, any test protocols completed in the course of client contact, any intervention products completed by the client, and the final report.
 Upon completion of work with a client, the clinician places a copy of the Case Closing Form in the file.
 Written permission is obtained from the client's parent or legal guardian to video and audio-record sessions (again, consult Appendix B).
-Any DVDs made are considered to be part of the client's file and are kept in the locked records room in the SPTC.
-These DVDs are for supervision and may be used for this purpose only, unless parents/guardians provide written permission for use for additional purposes.
+Any recordings made are considered to be part of the client's file and are kept on a secure electronic server in the SPTC.
+These recordings are for supervision and may be used for this purpose only, unless parents/guardians provide written permission for use for additional purposes.
 (See Completion of Cases for additional information about video recordings.)